liveahero-wiki/liveahero-wiki.github.io/_charas/giansar.md

 ## Notes

-- He has two skill voicelines; however, the second skill voiceline is only used for his boss fight in the Virtual Festa Royale event
+- He has two skill voicelines; however, the second skill voiceline is only used for his boss fight in the Virtual Festa Royale event.
+He says "I'll rewrite it" when using his skill in the boss fight
 - [Lambda Draconis](https://en.wikipedia.org/wiki/Lambda_Draconis), also known as Giausar, is a solitary, orange-red star in the northern circumpolar constellation of [Draco](https://en.wikipedia.org/wiki/Draco_(constellation)).